Jackie tells of the many adventures and emotions of a little girl growing up in a large family in the fifties.

 She had no idea why he didn’t like her but he had thrown rocks at her when her grandmother sent her to the store.
 It was about a half mile down the hardtop road and across a bridge.
 Her grandmother had written a list and the items would be put on her bill.
 Katie had to pass by their house and the boy was down over the hill toward the river with rocks aplenty.

 One rock struck her and hurt very bad but a man standing in front of his business had seen her get hit and found out what was going on.
 He warned Katie to walk on the other side of the road going home.
 He would look after her as far as he could and she was less likely to be seen from there.
 She also did this on the way home although the walkway was more narrow.
 Then too a stream ran there not allowing Katie as much room out of the highway.
-But there was not many cars on this highway.
+But there were not many cars on this highway.
 She was quick though and made it home without incident.

-When Katie told her grandmother of this she said it was no doubt because she would not allow Katie play with the little sister.
+When Katie told her grandmother of this she said it was no doubt because she would not allow Katie to play with the little sister.
 She would only say she had her reasons when Katie tried to find out why she could not play with her.
 That is why Katie only met at the fence with this little sister to talk whenever she could while her grandmother was busy cleaning.
-The little girl had given up begging Katie to come over and they would just stand talking about little or holding hands through the fence.
+The little girl had given up begging Katie to come over and they would just stand to talk about little or holding hands through the fence.
 Surely that could not hurt anything.